 The best and quickest option is to buy your pass online HERE.
 Once you have purchased your pass you will get an email confirmation via email.
 Embedded in the email will be a QR code.
 Once you get to the base area of the skifield you go to any one of the self-service kiosks, scan your QR code, and your plastic card pass will be produced from the machine.
 You use this card pass to then use the lifts for the rest of the day.
 Keep this card for future use...you can top it up online at anytime and just go straight to the lifts.

 You now need to book Mt Ruapehu's sledding facility online, prior to your arrival.
 We would advise booking a few days in advance to make sure you don't miss out.
 Visit mtruapehu.com to purchase sledding tickets

 Mt Ruapehu is but one part of the Tongariro National Park and so you are able to play in the snow anywhere away from the skifield and ski runs – you can play and sled around the carparks or non ski areas.
 Anywhere you can find a slope or hill go for it – lots of family fun.

-We have sleds here at Snowscene for this purpose.
+We have sleds here at Snowscene for this purpose for only $10.
 Pop in and grab a couple before heading up.